Live art lighting-up lives.

 Who runs BATS?

 A dedicated team of hard-working staff keeps BATS running.
 We have six full-time staff and a brilliant bunch of casual box office staff, bar staff, house technicians and volunteers.

-Our two Co-General Managers report to BATS' Board of Directors who provide valuable governance of the business.
+Our General Manager reports to BATS' Board of Directors who provide valuable governance of the business.
 We all work to keep our vibrant community of performance makers and art lovers at the heart of everything we do.

 Who owns BATS?